vagvalas/Song-Identifier/README.md

 6. More info on window (v0.4)
 7. Check to not crash if not treated well (bugs in all versions) (v0.4, and v1.0)
 8. A LINK! (v0.2)
-... more.
+9. TRYING to add a duration for playing audio preview (if you can implement this feel free to PR) ... more.

 # Thoughts